Community Engagement Specialist

 About the job

-• Provides opportunities for community inclusion, enhanced independence, relationship building and engagement in meaningful activities that are person-centered and developed around the interests and preferences of each person.
+Provides opportunities for community inclusion, enhanced independence, relationship building, and engagement in meaningful activities that are person-centered.

-• Provides direct support by planning and implementing person-centered community inclusive opportunities.
-Prepares for activities by developing activity opportunity calendars and gathering materials needed to implement the day’s activities.
-Provides necessary personal care and supports in order to ensure safety and wellbeing of persons served.
-Maintains supplies and materials for day-to-day services and notifies the immediate supervisor of any inoperative equipment, needed materials or equipment.
-Ensures persons served are engaged and active throughout the entirety of the provision of day services.
+Provides direct support in a team-oriented work environment, sets up chosen in-house activities, plans, and implements person-centered community inclusive opportunities.
+Prepares for activities prior to arrival and after the departure of persons served by developing activity opportunity calendars and gathering materials needed to implement the day’s activities.
+Provides necessary personal care and effectively manages individual activity funds per departmental guidelines.
+Maintains supplies and materials for day-to-day services and notifies the supervisor of any inoperative equipment or needed materials or equipment.

-• Informs the department leadership about persons served and departmental issues.
-Provides assistance to persons served to work towards outcomes and support considerations as outlined in the Individual Service Plan (ISP).
-Documents services rendered as required per Medicaid, DODD and RT rule and policy.
-Provides necessary supports to effectively participate in day-to-day activities and services offered to focus on each person’s unique skills, priorities, abilities and preferences.
-Assists in assessments and works closely with department leadership to ensure that appropriate services and supports are provided.
+Informs the coordinator or director about persons served and departmental issues, respectively.
+Aids persons served to work towards outcomes and support considerations as outlined in the Individual Service Plan (ISP) and documents services rendered as required.
+Provides support to individuals as needed for them to effectively participate in day-to-day activities and services offered to focus on each person’s unique skills, priorities, abilities, and preferences.
+Assists in assessments, suggests referrals as appropriate, and works closely with the Community Engagement Coordinator to ensure that appropriate services and supports are rendered.

 110 Foss Way, Troy, OH 45373, USA